krishnaths/codespert/README.md

 How to run the project:
 ======================
 Download the zip folder of our project from GITHUB page.
-Navigate to the web2py folder in command prompt
+Navigate to the web2py folder in command prompt.
-Enter "Python web2py.py" to start running the web2py server Enter any password in the start/stop server page.
+Enter "Python web2py.py" to start running the web2py server.
+Enter any password in the start/stop server page.
-When the browser opens with the default website , edit the address as "http://machinename:port/codespert"
+When the browser opens with the default website , edit the address as "http://machinename:port/codespert".